Skip to main content

 The degree to which data that are derived from different sources or methods, but which refer to the same phenomenon, are similar.

-Since August 2020, monthly management information relating to persons placed into temporary accommodation and rough sleepers has been collected from local authorities.
-This management information replaces the weekly gathering of intelligence collected during the initial stages of the coronavirus (COVID-19) pandemic (from April 2020).
+Since August 2020, monthly information relating to persons placed into temporary accommodation and rough sleepers has been collected from local authorities.
+This information replaced the weekly gathering of intelligence collected during the initial stages of the COVID-19 pandemic (from April 2020).
+This monthly data collection was initially published as Management Information.
+Following a review by the Office for Statistics Regulation (OSR), these data have now undergone the appropriate quality assurance protocols for Official Statistics.

 It is important to note the following differences between the monthly management information and our publications on statutory homelessness: